-- 1) Participate in a virtual or in-person visit - 2) submit a complete application with transcript, attendance and discipline records attached by March 10 deadline 3) attend admissions interview - 4) Students must be determined as on track for graduation as indicated in their sending school's proficiency progression.
-This is determined by a review of the academic transcript and a school counselor recommendation.
-4) good attendance (no more than 15 absences, unless there are extenuating circumstances) 5) ability to work both independently and in group situations - 6) ability and willingness to follow safety instructions - 7) respect for self, others, the environment, the learning process, and the CTE employability skills
+- 1) Participate in a virtual or in-person visit - 2) Submit a complete application with transcript, attendance, and discipline records attached by the deadline - 3) Attend admissions interview - 4) Students must be determined to be on track for graduation, as indicated in their sending school's proficiency progression.
+This is determined by reviewing the academic transcript and a school counselor's recommendation. - 5) good attendance (no more than 15 absences, unless there are extenuating circumstances) - 6) ability to work both independently and in group situations - 7) ability and willingness to follow safety instructions - 8) respect for self, others, the environment, the learning process, and the CTE employability skill